douglas-gibbons/certificate-master/README.md

   -e COUNTRY_CODE=GB \
   -e STATE=London \
   -e CITY=London \
-  certificatemaster_certs
+  dougg/certificate-master
 ```

 ### Volumes

-As per the example [Docker Compose](docker-compose.yml) file, you'll want to have /certs as a volume, so you can use these certificates.
+As per the example [Docker Compose](https://github.com/douglas-gibbons/certificate-master/blob/master/docker-compose.yml) file, you'll want to have /certs as a volume, so you can use these certificates.